-Botlhale Hub Afrika is an online platform, that seeks to change the narratives about Africa and Africans.
-Botlhale reports on African matters and African excellence placing women, youth and children at the forefront.
-Botlhale is of the SePedi origin and be found in other Sotho languages like in SeSotho and SePedi as Bohlale.
-Botlhale means wisdom.
-Botlhale Hub Afrika is rooted and speaks to Agenda 2063, the Africa we want and desire: 1.Echoing the Pan-African call that Africa must unite in order to realise its Renaissance.
+Botlhale Hub Afrika is an online platform, dedicated to changing narratives about Africa and Africans.
+We tell stories on African matters and African excellence--placing women, youth and children at the heart of our work.
+The name Botlhale comes from SePedi origin and found in other languages like such as SeSotho and SeTswana as Bohlale.
+It means wisdom--a principle that guides everything we do.
+Our work is rooted in Agenda 2063: The Africa We Want and is committed to amplifying the vision of a united, thriving and culturally rich continent: 1.Echoing the Pan-African call that Africa must unite in order to realise its Renaissance.
 2. An Africa, whose development is people-driven, relying on the potential of African people, especially its women and youth and caring for children.
 3.An Africa with a strong cultural identity, common heritage values and ethics.
-4. Pan-African ideals will be fully embedded in all school curricula and Pan-African cultural assets (heritage, folklore, language, film, music, theatre, literature, festivals, religions and spirituality)
+4. Pan-African ideals will be fully embedded in all school curricula and Pan-African cultural assets (heritage, folklore, language, film, music, theatre, literature, festivals, religions and spirituality) At Botlhale Hub Afrika, we believe that Africa's story is not just to be told--it is to be redefined, celebrated and carried forward with wisdom.

 Share your thoughts